facebook/flow/website/docs/01-functions.md

 takesANumber() // Error: undefined passed to x, which expects a number
 ```

-However if the missing parameter accepts values of type `void` then there will
+However, if the missing parameter accepts values of type `void` then there will
 be no error.

 ```js +line_numbers